For therapists, coding can be complicated. And it gets even more complicated when modifiers enter the picture.

 Modifier 59 should never be used as a means of guaranteeing payment of services.
 It should only denote separate payment of proven separately-given services that are otherwise considered as one in terms of payment.
 You should also avoid using modifier 59 routinely with re-evaluation codes, as this can arouse suspicion from your payers.

-If you still need help regarding modifier 59 or other billing issues, talk to the specialists at Park Medical Billing.
+If you still need help regarding modifier 59 or other billing issues, talk to the specialists at medical billing company – Park Medical Billing.
 We’ll make sure you get the solutions you need to make billing easier, error-free and more effective for your practice.
-Get in touch with us by calling 1-201-585-7306 today.
+Get in touch with us by calling (201) 585-7306 today.